-Friction Disc Clutch and Friction Brake Unit

 * At 5,000 RPM

 Carlyle Johnson offers both single disc and multiple disc friction clutches and friction brakes.
 In many applications where low cost and only a small torque handling capability is required, a single friction surface will suffice.
-Multiple disc friction clutches and friction brakes offer the advantage of handling high torque loads in a compact size device.
+Multiple friction disc clutch and friction disc brake units offer the advantage of handling high torque loads in a compact size device.

 A multiple disc clutch with seven sets of discs provides fourteen friction surfaces.
 The total area of these fourteen surfaces would require a very large single disc clutch or brake, to provide equal torque capability.
 The reason is found in elementary trigonometry.
 A fourteen-surface device with a diameter of 9.50" has the same area as a single surface device of 35.5"!
 In most high-torque applications, the space does not exist to house a single disc device of such great size.

 Similarly, at high rotational speeds, the top velocity of a large single disc device could become a safety hazard.
 A 35.5" device rotating at 5,000 RPM has a velocity at its outer edge of almost 775 feet per second.
 How fast is that?
 Well, it is fast enough to be measured as a "Mach number" - in this case Mach .69.
 By comparison, a 9.5" multiple disc device rotating at the same speed has a velocity of about 200 feet per second.

 A large single disc design necessitates engineering considerations and complications in bearing design, inertia loads, component size, shielding, etc. These factors can make multiple disc friction clutches and friction brakes a preferred power transmission solution where high torques are present.
 Single disc friction clutches and brakes tend to be larger but less costly than multiple disc friction clutches and brakes, because they contain fewer parts and are simpler to design, fabricate, and assemble.